WAC server name.$ServerName = 'srv1'

 The PSReadLine PowerShell module replaces the command line experience for Powershell 3 and aboveViewing other types of file containing simple text in Windows

-It is possible to view other types of file containing simple text, such as .ps1, .psm1, .psd1, .twig, .gcode... in Windows File ExplorerPowershell - Compress-Archive and Expand-Archive to create and extract ZIP archives
+It is possible to view other types of file containing simple text, such as .ps1, .psm1, .psd1, .twig, .gcode... in Windows File ExplorerPowershell - Testing network connectivity and port accessibility

 Follow me on